Breastaurant

-A breastaurant is a restaurant that requires female waiting staff to be skimpily-dressed.
-The term dates from the early 1990s, after restaurant chain Hooters opened in the United States.
-The format has since been adopted by other restaurants, including Redneck Heaven, Tilted Kilt Pub & Eatery, Twin Peaks, Ojos Locos, Bikinis Sports Bar & Grill, and The WingHouse Bar & Grill.
+A breastaurant is a restaurant that requires female waiting staff to be dressed skimpily.
+The term dates from the early 1990s after restaurant chain Hooters opened in the United States.
+The format has since been adopted by other restaurants, including Tilted Kilt Pub & Eatery, Twin Peaks, Ojos Locos, Bikinis Sports Bar & Grill, The WingHouse Bar & Grill, Redneck Heaven, and Bombshells Bar & Grill.

-These restaurants often use a sexual double-entendre brand name and may also have appropriate themes, both in decoration and menu.
+These restaurants often use a sexual double-entendre brand name and may also be themed.
 The restaurants may offer perks for customers, such as alcoholic drinks and flirty servers.